riganti/dotvvm-docs/Controls/bootstrap5/Image/sample2/sample.md

 ## Sample 2: Image VisualStyles

-The `Type` property specifies which type of the image should be rendered.
+The `VisualStyles` property specifies which type of the image should be rendered.
 One image can contains more than one VisualStyles.

 The available VisualStyles are: